DanielDucuara2018/audio_text_backend/README.md

 # Audio Text Backend

-A scalable FastAPI backend service for converting audio files to text using OpenAI Whisper with asynchronous processing, S3 storage, and real-time WebSocket updates.
+A scalable FastAPI backend service for converting audio files to text using **faster-whisper** (CTranslate2) with asynchronous processing, S3 storage, and real-time WebSocket updates.

+> **⚡ Now 75-80% faster and 60% cheaper** with faster-whisper integration!

 ## Architecture Overview